Eschatologue/CM_wiki/docs/gameplay/phb/actions/options.md

 ### Ready

-Sometimes you want to get the jump on a foe or wait for a particular circumstance before you act.
-To do so, you can take the Ready action on your turn, which lets you act using your reaction before the start of your next turn.
+**Cost:** :rsc-action: Action

-***Determining Trigger.*** First, you decide what perceivable circumstance will trigger your reaction.
-Then, you choose the action you will take in response to that trigger, or you choose to move up to your speed in response to it.
-Examples include "If the cultist steps on the trapdoor, I'll pull the lever that opens it," and "If the goblin steps next to me, I move away."
+You take the *Ready* action to wait for a particular circumstance before you act.
+To do so, you take this action on your turn, which lets you act by taking a :rsc-reaction: **Reaction** before the start of your next turn.

-***Condition Triggered.*** When the trigger occurs, you can either take your reaction right after the trigger finishes or ignore the trigger.
-Remember that you can take only one reaction per round.
+First, you decide what perceivable circumstance will trigger your Reaction.
+Then, you choose the action you will take in response to that trigger, or you choose to move up to your Speed in response to it.
+Examples include "If the cultist steps on the trapdoor, I'll pull the lever that opens it," and "If the zombie steps next to me, I move away."

-#### Readying a Spell
+When the trigger occurs, you can either take your Reaction right after the trigger finishes or ignore the trigger.

-When you ready a spell, you cast it as normal but hold its energy, which you release with your reaction when the trigger occurs.
-To be readied, a spell must have a casting time of an action, and holding onto the spell's magic requires concentration.
-If your concentration is broken, the spell dissipates without taking effect.
+***Readying a Spell.*** When you Ready a spell, you cast it as normal (expending any resources used to cast it) but hold its energy, which you release with your :rsc-reaction: **Reaction** when the trigger occurs.
+To be readied, a spell must have a casting time of an action, and holding on to the spell's magic requires Concentration, which you can maintain up to the start of your next turn.
+If your Concentration is broken, the spell dissipates without taking effect.

 ---